michaelgsuttles/Capstone/README.md

-# Final Capstone Proposal - Michael Suttles
+# Dog Breed Identification - Michael Suttles

 * What are you trying to do?
   * Inputting an image of a dog, determine what breed that dog is.